internetofwater/scheduler/README.md

 We use `uv` for dependency management.
 You need to be in an environment that matches the [pinned python version](./.python-version)

-- Once you are n that environment run `uv sync` to install dependencies
+- Once you are in that environment run `uv sync` to install dependencies

 You need to run 2 commands from the root of the repo to get a dev environment